-High fructose syrup (HFS, or HFCS for high fructose corn syrup) in specified concentrations has a similar caloric value and sweetness to table sugar.
-As an effective natural sweetener it is popular in the soft drinks and confectionery industry.
+High fructose syrup (HFS, or HFCS for high fructose corn syrup) in specified concentrations has a caloric value and sweetness similar to sucrose (table sugar).
+As a natural sweetener it is popular as liquid alternative to sucrose in the soft drinks and confectionery industry.

 High DE glucose syrup, which is the basis for HFS production, is made from common starch plants such as corn, wheat, rice and cassava.

 We design and supply process lines covering the conversion of starch through to final enrichment of the syrup.

 Vogelbusch process for fructose production

 Some of the glucose contained in high glucose syrup is converted to fructose and sold as HFS-42 or it is enriched to specified concentrations, such as HFS-55 and higher.